stcybrdgs/Jazz-Quiz/README.md

 # Jazz Quiz

-This repository features a responsive Jazz Quiz built with CSS, JSON, and AngularJS.
+This repository features a responsive jazz quiz built with CSS, JSON, and AngularJS.